See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Methodology

-\paragraph{Tier 3: Peripheral Nodes.} The remaining nodes are classified as peripheral, whose structural role is primarily defined through their links to higher-tier nodes.
+\paragraph{Tier 2: Backbone Nodes.} Situated along inter-community paths, these nodes are critical for maintaining global connectivity.
+We select them using Betweenness Centrality, prioritizing nodes that frequently bridge shortest paths between pairs.
+The subsequent $K_2\%$ of nodes are retained; however, to balance representational fidelity with storage efficiency, we store only the 1-hop neighborhood $\mathcal{N}_1(v)$ for each backbone node. \paragraph{Tier 3: Peripheral Nodes.} The remaining nodes are classified as peripheral, whose structural role is primarily defined through their links to higher-tier nodes.
 To minimize redundancy, we adopt a conditional storage policy: the 1-hop neighborhood $\mathcal{N}_1(v)$ of a peripheral node is stored only if it is not connected to any Tier 1 or Tier 2 node.
 Otherwise, its structural information is implicitly covered by the neighborhoods of higher-tier nodes, ensuring maximal storage efficiency\footnote{In practice, $\mathcal{K}$ can be configured to utilize only a subset of tiers (e.g., only Tier 1) to adapt to storage or computational constraints, providing flexibility across application scenarios.}.

 $\mathcal{K}$ not only addresses scalability but also establishes the information backbone for subsequent multimodal collaborative reasoning.
 In the text modality-based branch, it enables efficient retrieval of relevant structured context, while in the visual modality-based branch, it guides the precise extraction of local visual subgraphs.